themi/magrav/hat-pack/01-nanocoat-copper-plate.md

 * Drying

 #### Hot caustic bath
 This step prepares the copper for nanocaoting.
-Simply place copper into a boiling bath of caustic soda for 3-4 hours.
+Simply place copper into a boiling bath (40-50C) of caustic soda for 30-40 minutes.

 Alternatively place a generous quantity dry caustic soda crystals into a plastic (ceramic or glass) container, completely covering the bottom.
 Put a stainless steel mess over it so the copper doesnt touch the caustic crystals then place copper onto mesh.
 Pour in enough boiling water into the container so the copper is submersed and quickly replace the lid of the contatiner.
 CAUTION hot water reacts violently with caustic.
-Then leave to cool down (24 hours)
+Then leave to cool down (6-12 hours)

 Don't throw away the liquid caustic, store it for later use.

 Note:
-> After the plate has been nanocoated you should NOT handle plate with bare hands or ruin coating with tools.
-> Body oil has your personal Mag/Grav signature in it, allowing your body oil to get on nanocoating or GANS with yield unpredictable results.
 > Completely prepare the copper plate for the GANS production phase before continuing - prepare it so it can be suspended in liquid as you would an eletrolysis anode or cathode.

 #### Steaming